-To achieve greater transparency in the review process for interested parties, Contracting Parties are encouraged to implement, on a voluntary basis, the following practices:

-- (1) Contracting Parties are encouraged to make public their National Reports under Article 32 of the Convention or summaries thereof.
-In particular, it is recommended that the National Reports or the summaries be placed on the Internet to increase their availability to interested parties. - (2) Contracting Parties are also encouraged to make public the questions and comments received from other Contracting Parties during the review process pursuant to Article 30(3) of the Convention, including the responses to these questions and comments, or summaries thereof, without naming the Contracting Parties that submitted the questions or comments. - (3) National Reports of the Contracting Parties may also serve as an information source for other purposes, if they are made public by the Contracting Parties.
+- (1) The Secretariat will make publicly available each National Report, as uploaded to the Joint Convention secure website, within 90 days after the Review Meeting unless the Contracting Party concerned notifies the Secretariat otherwise. - (2) To achieve greater transparency in the review process for interested parties, before the Review Meeting, Contracting Parties are encouraged to implement, on a voluntary basis, the following practices: - (a) Make public their national reports under Article 32 of the Convention or summaries thereof, - (b) Make public the questions and comments received from other Contracting Parties during the review process including the responses to these questions and comments, or summaries thereof, without naming the Contracting Parties that submitted the questions or comments. - (3) National Reports of the Contracting Parties may also serve as an information source for other purposes, if they are made public by the Contracting Parties.
 They provide comprehensive information on the safety of spent fuel management and on the safety of radioactive waste management in the State concerned in a clearly arranged manner.
 Many countries use them for the training of personnel.